 *If you are unaware of fly-strike, it's a horrific condition where flies lay eggs inside folds of skin on the sheep's hind quarters.
 When the larvae hatch into maggots, they then feed on the living flesh of the sheep.
 Australian farmers introduced mulesing - an extremely controversial practice that involves scarring the sheep's skin, creating smooth areas that deter flies.
 Mulesing is being practised less and less, and is almost never seen outside Australia.

 Why should you love Polwarth wool?

 Because it's awesome!
-Truly, it has so many fantastic characteristics it's impossible, at the very least, to ignore its virtues.
+Truly, it has so many fantastic characteristics it's impossible to ignore its virtues.

 One of Polwarth's defining (and most delightful) characteristics is the propensity to puff up when washed.
 When dry, it's the King of Squish.
 I promise you'll be astonished how much it bulks up when finished.
-It has the most wonderful bounce and drapes well too, and felts beautifully.
+It has the most wonderful bounce, drapes well, and felts beautifully.

 The wool has no lustre, which lends a velvety quality.
-Fleeces is usually bright white, although coloured variations do exist.
-Colours dye bright and clear, but with a soft-looking matte finish.
+The fleece is usually bright white, although coloured variations do exist.
+It takes dye with a lovely intensity, but with a soft-looking matte finish.